awwaiid/thelackthereof/Overtone_Adventures.md

 ** Mentions here as I've seen elsewhere: definst uses macros to send synths to supercollider, so only a specific set of things are OK in there (not arbitrary expressions)
 ** Shows how to sequence things a bit

-== 2013-12-23 ==

-Today I'm watching [http://youtu.be/lcRQFGtFiyE Overtone and ClojureScript] which is a coding session of someone setting up an web UI to play Overtone stuff.
-Building a UI like this reminds me of the one-string guitar that I got at an art festival the other day.
-Clearly home-made, including an energy drink as the echo chamber.
-And very awesome.
-Also fun to see someone iterate through their development.
-Lots of interesting things in there, most of them I can read more or less but doesn't mean I could write them.
-One thing I noticed was (:use ...) to pull in instrument libs.
-I'll try that.

-The Cheat Sheet is interesting, but I don't know enough to actually use a lot of the things on there.
-Current mission is to get the instruments working.

-Ah!
-I need to do (use 'overtone.inst.piano) not (:use overtone.inst.piano).
-* Now (piano) plays a note!
-* (odoc note) shows that it takes a bunch of params
-* (piano 60), (piano 65), etc plays some nice piano notes
-* I looked up named parameteters in clojure. (piano :note 65) does what I want
-* Achievement unlocked ...
-I can now use all the intstruments on the cheat sheet!
-* Now when I do "(piano :note 60) (piano :note 65) (piano :note 69)" (still in REPL) it plays all three notes at once.
-Need to learn how to sequence things.
-* I think I'll go back to that workshop video